Get in touch with the two co-leads of the Piscopia Initiative at

 The London Mathematical Society (LMS)

 - Organises the Prospects in Mathematics Meeting: a 2-day event on 9-10 September featuring speakers from a wide range of mathematical fields across the UK.
 There is also a panel with current PhD students, who can be asked questions about the PhD experience.
 This event is hosted with ICMS.
-Register by 1 September on: https://www.icms.org.uk/events/event/?id=1160
+Recordings/slides from last years edition: https://www.icms.org.uk/events/event/?id=1160

 - Organises the annual Mary Cartwright Lecture.
 This years edition takes place on 24 May, has speakers: Claudia de Rham and supporting lecturer Ruth Durrer, and is hosted by ICMS.
 More details can be found here: https://www.lms.ac.uk/node/1679